crisisfacts/crisisfacts.github.io/index.markdown

   "sourceType": "Twitter"
 }]
 ```
-<p style="text-align:center">Fig 4.
+<p style="text-align:center">Fig 5.
 Three Event Snippets for Event CrisisFACTS-001</p>

 ### System Output {#output}

-Your system should produce one summary for each request using only the content provided for that event and only between the starting and ending timestamps.
+Your system should produce one summary for each *event-day* request using the content provided for that *event-day* and posted between the *event-day*  starting and ending timestamps.

 This task differs from traditional summarization in that you should not simply produce a block of text of a set length.
-Instead, this track’s “summaries” are comprised of the facts describing the target disaster’s evolution.
-As such, your summaries consist of an itemised list of ‘facts’ that match one or more of the user information needs.
+Instead, this track’s daily "summaries" contain sets of facts describing the target disaster’s evolution.
+Your summaries should contain ‘facts’ that match one or more of the queries outlined in __User Profiles__.

-We will use these top-k "most important" facts from a given event-day pair as the summary for that event's day.
+For evaluation, CrisisFACTS organizers will use the top-k "most important" facts from a given *event-day* pair as the summary for that event-day.

 Each fact should contain the following: